Free WordPress plugins to get you started

 The only thing you need to keep in mind is the rule that you should only use basic add-ons.

-In fact, there is no point in setting them by force, since plugin overload is usually o you have to pay with a drop in site performance.
-It might sound a little harsh, but essentially
+In fact, there is no point in installing them by force, since you usually have to pay for overloading with plugins with a drop in site performance.
+It might sound a bit rude, but essentially

-user experience is what matters, not personal preference.
+it's the user experience that matters, not personal preference.

-Can you recommend any other WordPress plugins that would be helpful for beginners?
+Can you recommend any other WordPress plugins that would be useful for beginners?
 If yes, we strongly encourage you to share your knowledge in the comments section.